RakibulHasanRatul/dhaka-house-rent-predictor/readme.md

 - **Prediction**

-  Takes user input from the web interface, preprocesses it, and uses the trained location-specific model to predict the rent based on the input data.
+  Takes user input from the web interface, preprocesses it, and uses the trained location-specific model (calculated weights in _model training_ step) to predict the rent based on the input data.
+Specifically, it retrieves the weights for the selected location from the JSON file and uses them to calculate the predicted rent using formula $\hat{y} = \theta^T X$.

   [[Logic: `app/handler/predict.py`](./app/handler/predict.py)]